JENebel/nebulang/README.md

 - Lexical scoping and static types.
 - Everything returns a value.
-- The last statement in a block (and in the program itself), is the return value.
+- The last statement in a block (and in the program itself), is its return value.
-- All statements need a semicolon after it, except the last in a block (and the program itself)
+- All statements need a semicolon after it, except the last in a block (and in the program itself) where it is optional
-- Blocks do not need a semicolon after it, this includes if, while, functions etc.
+- Blocks do not need a semicolon after it, this includes usage in if, while, functions etc.
-- Declarations (fun and let expsression) and assignments all return unit
+- Declarations, assignments, loops, etc. all return unit
 - Variable and function names must start with a letter or '_'

 ### Keywords